Chapter 1: The Niang Controversy

 “Don’t worry, we won’t!”

-Shien then skipped back into the house and went back upstairs to get his chickadee.
-He placed it back in his room on his front desk full of other stuffed birds.
-Shien opened a drawer to find his Syanic viewer.
+Finally, he closed the book and opened a drawer to find his Syanic viewer.
 The gray and green cybernetic color scheme along with the blue visor shone as the sun’s rays went through the window curtains of Shien’s room.

-“Alright, my goon squad,” Shien said with a smile.
-“Time to catch up with you all.”
+“Alrighty, my goon squad,” Shien smiled.
+“Time to catch up!”